openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 ### Reolink

-- NVR's made by Reolink have ONVIF disabled by default and may require a screen connected to the hardware to enable ONVIF or newer firmwares may be able to do this via their app or web UI.
+- NVR's made by Reolink have ONVIF disabled by default and may require a screen connected to the hardware to enable ONVIF, or newer firmwares may be able to do this via their app or web UI.
 - This binding will use the Reolink API for polling the alarms if the `nvrChannel` is 1 or higher and does not need ONVIF to be enabled.
 To use ONVIF event methods for the alarms, you can set `nvrChannel` to 0.
+- Cameras have ONVIF, RTSP and HTTP disabled by default, to enable these required features, do the following: DEVICE SETTINGS>NETWORK>ADVANCED>PORT SETTINGS> then turn these on leaving the default port number alone.
+- Consider setting the substream of the camera to be 4 FPS and to 640*360 as this will lower CPU load if using the ipcamera.mjpeg stream.

 ## Discovery